Human in the Loop: How Teammates Ask for Help in Slack

 2. A Step Requires Human Approval

 Some tasks involve actions where human approval is required before proceeding—especially anything customer-facing or high-impact.
+Examples:- Publishing a blog post or marketing content

 - Sending an email campaign